 Studying in the United States can be affordable, or even free, if you secure the right scholarships.
-The U.S. offers numerous fully funded and full-tuition scholarships that cover tuition, living expenses, and more.
+The U.S. offers many fully funded and full-tuition scholarships that may cover tuition, living expenses, and more.
 Many international students have achieved their American education dreams through these opportunities.
 In this step-by-step guide, we’ll walk you through how to follow in their footsteps, from finding the right scholarship to preparing a winning application, illustrated with real stories of scholarship recipients who made it to the U.S. on scholarships.

 How to Study in USA for Free